Dead People Server

 Robert Shaw (actor) -- Dead.
 Heart attack.
 Died August 27, 1978.
 Born August 9, 1927.
 Jaws.
 IMDb

 Dick Shawn (actor) -- Dead.
 Heart attack while performing on stage.
 Died April 17, 1987.
 Born December 1, 1929.
-Probably best-known for The Producers.
-IMDb FindAGrave
+Probably best-known for the original version of The Producers.
+IBDB IMDb FindAGrave

 Wallace Shawn (actor) -- Alive.
 Born November 12, 1943.
 Andre's dinner companion and a princess's kidnapper.
 IMDb